 Current and back issues of many newspapers are either in the Periodical Reading Room (4th floor, Robarts Library) or in Storage.
-A list of these newspapers can be found at: /sites/pjrc-edit.library.utoronto.ca/files/pjrc_stor_list.pdf.
-To consult current issues, inquire at the Periodical Reading Room Desk.
-Issues of other newspapers can be read online by accessing either the Russian Central Newspapers (UDB-COM), Baltics, Belarus, Moldova, Ukraine Newspapers (UDB-EUR), or Central Asia and Caucasus Newspapers (UDB--CAC) databases.
+The PJRC maintains a list of these newspapers and can retrieve material for consultation.
+For current issues, inquire at the Periodical Reading Room Desk.
+Other newspapers can be read online by accessing the Library's subscriptions to the following databases:

-For access to back issues in Storage, please contact the Petro Jacyk Central & East European Resource Centre (3rd floor, Robarts Library).
+For access to back issues in Storage, please contact the Petro Jacyk Central & East European Resource Centre (3rd floor, Robarts Library) at 416-978-0588.

-Also useful is the library guide to finding and searching current and historical newspapers across Canada, the United States, and the world.
+Also useful is the UTL library guide to finding and searching current and historical newspapers across Canada, the United States, and the world.